jordanmaguire/git_smart_merge/README.md

 This will print out a prompt showing the local branches in your current repo and allow you to merge one of these out based on the number allocated to it:

 ```
-Merge a branch into your current branch:
+Merge a branch into master:

   1: bug_fix/different_sized_tables
   2: develop